Carmenloww/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![Outcomes Based on Launch Date](https://github.com/Carmenloww/Kickstarter-Analysis/blob/master/Resources/Theater_Outcomes_vs_Launch.png?raw=true)

+I created the extra column for the years using the "Year()" function basing on the Date Created Conversion column.
+I made a pivot table using the Kickstarter data and filtered the Parent Category's and the years' column.
+I had the pivot tables to be filtered to include only the theater campaign from the Kickstarter data and by months.
+I made a line graph to present the number of successful, failed, or canceled projects.

  basic knowledge to make pivot tables to graphing to visualize campaigns that were successful, failed, and canceled based on the launch date.
 I had the pivot tables to be filtered to include only the theater campaign from the Kickstarter data.

 ### Analysis of Outcomes Based on Goals